 Section 2 Economics of Livestock Development

-The second module (Units 5–8) explores current supply and demand patterns for livestock products and focuses on marketing and international trade.
+The second section (Units 5–8) explores current supply and demand patterns for livestock products and focuses on marketing and international trade.

 Section 3 Policy for Livestock Development

 The final section (Units 9–12) focuses on economic policy.
 After an introduction to livestock policy, you will develop a detailed understanding of the economic tools that are necessary for policy development in livestock programmes and projects.

 By the end of this module you should be able to:

 - discuss of the economic, political, social, and environmental issues that will affect future livestock development

 - describe the major livestock systems throughout the world

 - explain, largely in economic terms, the global pattern of livestock production, marketing, and consumption